department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 - **If you have a child who works**, you may exclude their wages up to $12,200 for 2018.
 - **If you have medical expenses**, you may deduct only the amount that’s above 5% of your MAPR amount ($886 for a Veteran with 1 dependent).

-## Historic VA pension rate charts
+## Historic VA pension rate tables

-Get historic VA pension rate charts from past years: <br>
+Read VA pension rate tables from past years: <br>
 [2017](https://www.benefits.va.gov/PENSION/rates_veteran_pen17.asp) |
 [2016](https://www.benefits.va.gov/PENSION/rates_veteran_pen16.asp) |
 [2014](https://www.benefits.va.gov/PENSION/rates_veteran_pen14.asp) |